rsz_ip_forwarding_example111

 The router then verifies the IP header’s contents by checking several fields to validate it.
 In addition, the router should check that the entire packet has been received by checking the IP length against the size of the received Ethernet packet.
 If these basic checks fail, the packet is deemed malformed and discarded.

 Next, the router verifies the TTL field in the IP header and determines that it is greater than 1.
-The Time-To-Live field ( TTL ) specifies how long the packet should live, which is counted in terms of the number of routers the packet ( technically a datagram ) has traversed ( hop count ).
+The Time-To-Live field ( TTL ) specifies how long the packet should live, and its value is counted in terms of the number of routers the packet ( technically a datagram ) has traversed ( hop count ).

 IP Forwarding Example: The TTL values